By Brett Bodofsky

 - Don’t give away your company’s proprietary information

-- Give your professional opinion if you feel it is necessary, but try to eliminate all biases
+- Give your professional opinion if you feel it is necessary, but try to eliminate all biases where possible

 - Ensure the information you provide is accurate and concise (be sure to not confuse the viewer with added fluff or jargon)